rubcstswe/cstswe-dsf101.github.io/staff.md

 ---
 layout: page
 title: Tutors
-description: A listing of all the course Tutors.
+description: A listing of all the module tutors.
 ---